hkirk/ST2ITS2_Material/slide_server/slides/Week 13/linq.md

 Console.WriteLine(func(3));
 ```

-* Semantically the first is not necessarily a function
+* Semantically the first is not necessarily a function<!-- .element: class="fragment" -->
-* We will get back to the second method :)
+* We will get back to the second method :)<!-- .element: class="fragment" -->

 ---

 ## Lambda

-* Sometimes we only need a function once
+* Sometimes we only need a function once<!-- .element: class="fragment" -->
 ```csharp
 List<int> ints = new List<int>() {
     1,2,3,4,5,6,7,8,9
 };
 IEnumerable<int> even = ints.Where(myObject.isEven);
 ```
-* Then we can use anonymous functions (called lambda)
+* Then we can use anonymous functions (called lambda)<!-- .element: class="fragment" -->
 ```csharp
 IEnumerable<int> even = ints.Where((a) => a % 2 == 0);
 ```